slime-io/slime/doc/en/lazy_load.md

 For automatically generated servicefence cr, it will be recorded by the standard label `app.kubernetes.io/created-by=fence-controller`, which implements the state association change.
 Servicefence that do not match this label are currently considered manually configured and are not affected by the above labels.

+**Note** Similarly, it is necessary to ensure that the globalSidecar corresponding to the ns is available, see the previous article for details

 **Example**